ak9024/go-chatgpt-sdk/README.md

 	resp, _ := c.Completions(gochatgptsdk.ModelText{
 		Model:     "text-davinci-003",
-		Prompt:    "Please info what the weather today in Kota Palu?",
+		Prompt:    "What the weather Kota Palu for today?",
 		MaxTokens: 100, // max generates of word
 	})